-Illustrations of how s172 factors have been applied by the Board can be found throughout the 2021/22 Annual Report and Regulatory financial statements.
+Illustrations of how s172 factors have been applied by the Board can be found throughout the 2021/22Annual Report and Regulatory Financial Statements.
 For example;

-- information on how the Company managing its business and compliance with regulatory requirement can be found on pages 3-5; - details on how the Company has considered the impact of its operations on the community and environment see page 8; - non-Financial KPIs information on pages 6-7 and Commitment to Ethical Business Practice on page 8 details how the Company maintains high standards of business conduct; and - information on page 8 sets out how the Company engaged with key stakeholder groups, throughout the year and the effectiveness of the engagement.
+- information on how the Company managing its business and compliance with regulatory requirement can be found on pages 4-5; - details on how the Company has considered the impact of its operations on the community and environment see page 8; - non-financial KPIs information on page 8 and Commitment to Ethical Business Practice on page 9 details how the Company maintains high standards of business conduct; and - information on page 9 sets out how the Company engaged with key stakeholder groups, throughout the year and the effectiveness of the engagement.